There’s a secret fear most leaders have: losing people.

 Then, quietly or loudly, they’ll let you know they’re opposed.
 Now rattled, they block change, or at least try to.

 You can’t build a lasting future on what you’re against.
 You can only build a lasting future on what you’re for.Being opposed to some things is normal.
-Being opposed to everything is dysfunction and destructive.
+Being opposed to everything is dysfunctional and destructive.
 You can't build a lasting future on what you're against.
 You can only build a lasting future on what you're for.
 Click To Tweet

 3. Toxic People